digital dollars in action

 Circle provides a product suite that can act as a home base for market makers who want to move in and out of risky assets while holding their trading capital securely in digital dollars.

-Circle Accounts enable professional traders to securely store, send, and receive on-chain stablecoin payments to and from digital asset exchanges within minutes.
+Circle Mint enables professional traders to securely store, send, and receive on-chain stablecoin payments to and from digital asset exchanges within minutes.
 Additionally, account holders can easily convert bank account balances into USDC and vice versa, conveniently integrating financial services.

-Market Makers can utilize Circle Accounts as a hub to store their trading capital overnight as opposed to keeping it in exchange wallets or having to cash out into fiat currency at the end of each trading day.
+Market makers can utilize Circle Mint as a hub to store their trading capital overnight as opposed to keeping it in exchange wallets or having to cash out into fiat currency at the end of each trading day.
 Maintaining trading capital in a digital dollar stablecoin also alleviates the need to conduct multiple wire transfers to and from crypto exchanges throughout the day.
 Instead, on-chain stablecoin transactions can be used to move trading capital on and off exchanges within minutes.

 Circle also offers an array of APIs connected to Circle Mint that traders can use to integrate USDC flows into their trading infrastructure.
 Use of the API essentially means that traders can control their flows from fiat to USDC anywhere (and back) from within their own infrastructures.
-These APIs enable market makers to automate wires and SEN transactions with USDC conversion.
+These APIs enable market makers to automate wire transactions with USDC conversion.

-Accounts allows market makers to create a multitude of sub-wallets under their Circle Account, relying on Circle’s custody and ledger to segregate funds flows in any way that’s required for their business processes.
+Accounts allows market makers to create a multitude of sub-wallets under their Circle Mint account, relying on Circle’s custody and ledger to segregate funds flows in any way that’s required for their business processes.
 These APIs provide powerful tools for OTC desks who need to store balances by counter-party and manage on-chain settlement flows on an account by account basis.